SidneyPrimas/Distributed_Systems_MIT/src/raft/readme.txt

 + To Do: Error check to make sure we never overwrite a committed entry in follower.
 + To Do: Check if any rf.log have out of index issues To Do: How do I figure out if my hearbeats are screwing up my system?
+To Do: Eliminate Opti_Object, and just updat the return variable directly.
+To Do: Debug TestBack => Essentially, what we were seeing before is that a server was being elected Leader with 3 votes out of 5 when 1 server should not have voted for ther server.
+Since it was leader, it was able to change committed logs from the server that should not have voted for it, but did.

 Possible Option: